VlxtIykg/annotation/README.md

 <!-- *If you're interested in knowing the powerlevel9k configuration to get this prompt, have a look at [this gist](https://gist.github.com/athityakumar/1bd5e9e24cd2a1891565573a893993eb).* -->

+# Branch
+> [!IMPORTANT]
+> You are in the production branch.

+Currently this repostitory is split into two branch, production is named master branch and development is named development branch!

+Differences can be found [here!](github/BRANCH.md)
 # Table of contents

 - [Installation](#installation)